FriesischScott/UncertaintyQuantification.jl/docs/src/manual/bayesianupdating.md

 P(\theta|Y) \propto P(Y|\theta)P(\theta).
 ```

-Based on this relationship, the posterior probability can be approximated without calculation of $P(Y)$ using a variety of sampling methods.
+Based on this relationship, the posterior probability can be approximated without calculation of ``P(Y)`` using a variety of sampling methods.
 Classic approaches such as rejection sampling can be inefficient, especially for multivariate cases due to high rejection rates.
 Instead, Metropolis et al., proposed the use of Markov chains to increase efficiency [metropolisEquationStateCalculations1953](@cite).

 ## Markov Chain Monte Carlo

 Markov chains are sequences of variables, where each variable is dependent on the last.
-In a discrete space $\Omega$ the series of random variables $\{X_1,X_2,\ldots,X_t\}$ is called a Marko chain if
+In a discrete space ``\Omega`` the series of random variables ``\{X_1,X_2,\ldots,X_t\}`` is called a Marko chain if

 ```math
 p(X_t=x_t|X_{t-1}=x_{t-1},\ldots,X_1=x_1) = p(X_t=x_t|X_{t-1}=x_{t-1}) .